 I am definitely a fan of shopping in new places that I visit, I love to find hidden gems and treasures that I might not find in my home country.
 That’s why I recommend visiting the Line Green Designer Village in Tyrone.

 It is one of Northern Ireland’s leading shopping villages that has lots to offer.
 There is a unique range of quality shops and designer brands that you simply wouldn’t find anywhere else.
-If you enjoy shopping and want to treat yourself to something new then this is must-visit when in Tyrone.
+If you enjoy shopping and want to treat yourself to something new then this is a must-visit when in Tyrone.

 Best Places to Eat in Northern Ireland – Travel Guide

-What I think people will be quite surprised about when coming to Northern Ireland it how diverse and amazing the local food scene is.
+What I think people will be quite surprised about when coming to Northern Ireland is how diverse and amazing the local food scene is.
 The place is filled with great restaurants and cafes.
 I’m going to share with you some of my favourite places that you need to stop by and enjoy.

 The Belfast Cookery School

 I can’t recommend this place enough, the Belfast Cookery School was created by people who love great food and want to share their experience with others.
-If you want to enjoy good food as well as learning to make it yourself then this is a must.
+If you want to enjoy good food as well as learn to make it yourself then this is a must.
 Or if you have lost your passion for cooking food and wish to ignite it again then come to the Belfast Cookery School.
-The chefs you’ll meet here are world class and will provide you with an unforgettable experience.
+The chefs you’ll meet here are world-class and will provide you with an unforgettable experience.